Checking Your Insurance Policies?

-To be undertaken by a “responsible” person and, in writing, if 5 or more people are involved – at the location not in the assessment.
+To be undertaken by a ‘responsible’ person and, in writing, if five or more people are involved – at the location not in the assessment.
 Regular reviews and updates are required.

 Hot Work Permit

-Sets out the rules and regulations required for “hot work” on a premises – even your own.
-All about good risk management and prevention of fire.
+Sets out the rules and regulations required for ‘hot work’ such as welding, on a premises – even your own.
+Requires good risk management and prevention of fire.

 Insurance Act 2015

-Ideally, will place the interests of the client before his own.
-Should be able to identify the most appropriate insurance programme and insurers without being influenced by commission rates and arrangements with partner insurers.
-Should also be technically competent and be prepared to fight a corner in the event of a claim.
-A rapidly, disappearing breed.
+A professional who should identify the most appropriate insurance programme and insurers.
+But without being influenced by commission rates and arrangements with partner insurers.
+Should also be technically competent and be prepared to fight your corner in the event of a claim.

 Insurance Premium Tax (IPT)

 These set out who does what to whom when you move into a building owned by someone else.
-Always check out whether the building’s policy arranged by the landlord meets your needs, as any shortfall will affect the ability of your own business to carry on trading.
+Always check whether the building’s policy arranged by the landlord meets your needs.
+Any shortfall will affect the ability of your own business to carry on trading.

-A growth area in recent years due, mainly, to fear.
-Will cover the costs of defending employment-related disputes, which is worth the premium alone, but will also include the cost of tax and revenue investigations.
+Covers the costs of defending employment-related disputes, which is worth the premium alone.
+May also include the cost of tax and revenue investigations.
 Strongly recommended for all businesses.
 Premiums geared to size of firm.

-Relevant to clients in the care sector or where the administration of care in its widest sense is an integral part of the business activity.
+Relevant to clients in the care sector or where the administration of care in its widest sense is an integral part of your business activity.